Hiibee/My_portfolio/README.md

 Netflix is one of the most popular media and video streaming platforms.
 They have over 8000 Movies or Tv shows available on their platform, as of mid-2021, they have over 200M Subscribers globally.

 ### Project Overview:
-The dataset contains 7,789 rows with 11 columns or fields which consists listings of all the Movies and Tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration. [click here to view](https://github.com/Hiibee/An-Analysis-of-Netflix-s-Most-Streamed-TV)
+The dataset contains 7,789 rows with 11 columns or fields which consists listings of all the Movies and Tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration.
+[More...](https://github.com/Hiibee/An-Analysis-of-Netflix-s-Most-Streamed-TV)